ibm-ecosystem-engineering/Watson-NLP/Dash-App/readme.md

 - requirements.txt :  The list of Python libraries required to run the application
 - Sentiment_dash_app.py : Python program

-### Prerequisite
+### Prerequisites

-- Docker installed in your workstation
+- Docker is installed in your workstation
-- For IBMers need to gain access to artifactory user name and API key to build the docker image.
+- Artifactory user name and API key is required to build the Docker image.
+Set the following variables in your environment.
 - - ARTIFACTORY_USERNAME
 - - ARTIFACTORY_API_KEY

 ### Code snippet calling the models
-Here is a code fragment from *Sentiment_dash_app.py* that demonstrates how models are loaded.
+Here is a code fragment from *Sentiment_dash_app.py* demonstrating how built-in models are loaded and used for scoring.
 ```
 import watson_nlp